 How to Improve Fatigue Resistance?

 The scientific data on to what extent fatigue resistance for cyclists is trainable is scarce.
-And this is aligned with the researcher’s conclusion as they state that more research is needed on fatigue resistance and its trainability.
+Consequently, this is aligned with the researcher’s conclusion as they state that more research is needed on fatigue resistance and its trainability.

 1. Training Sessions to Improve Stamina